How to write to a file in Python

 json.dump(data, json_file, indent=4)--OUTPUT--No visible output - creates data.json with formatted JSON content

-indent=4parameter formats the JSON file with spaces, making it much easier for humans to read.
+indent=4is a great touch—it formats the output with spaces, making the resulting JSON file much easier for humans to read.

 Using the print() function to write to files